irisida/vscodesetup/README.md

 # vscodesetup

-settings and additions to vscode standard config:
+Settings and additions to vscode standard config:

 ## General Settings: